docker/machine/docs/index.md

 #### restart

 Restart a machine.
-Oftentimes this is equivalent to `docker-machine stop; machine start`.
+Often times this is equivalent to `docker-machine stop; machine start`.

 ```